 The prototype light looks like this.

-I’ll cover the construction details in future posts.
+I’ll cover the construction details and tooling next.